happychriss/DBServer_legacy/README.md

 DB.
 You will need to collect the s3\_access\_key and s3\_secret\_key to enable DocumentBox to upload files.

-The buckets should be named:
+The buckets should be named in the production section:
 ```text
 production.docbox.com
 production.docbox.db.com